Heroin is a highly addictive street drug derived from morphine, a common opiate used in medical settings for pain relief.

-Drug tolerance takes hold when your body and brain become accustomed to a certain dosage over time.
+Drug tolerance takes hold when your body and brain become accustomed to a specific dosage over time.
 With heroin, tolerance can happen very quickly.

 Your body adapts to each dose of heroin you take, requiring you to take more and more each time.
 Tolerance leads to dependence, which can rapidly develop into an addiction.

 You experience cravings for the drug and struggle to stop using it.
 This dependence can be physical, psychological, or both.